zachgk/catln/docs/philosophy/languageCompilation.md

 In addition, I may add an additional import type for dependency Catln code.
 These differ from a standard import in terms of the strictness.
 Bad formatting or warnings shouldn't be allowed within the main code, but could be excused in dependencies.
 They would also be excluded from coverage metrics and it may be worth skipping tests directed at dependencies as well.

 Beyond this, the same idea of "importing" could be used as a general system of creating objects and arrows as prerequisites for the code in the file.
-For example, a static json file could be "imported" into the type system as a JSON object.
+For example, a static json file could be "imported" into the program as a JSON object.
 Then, the contents of the file can be used while verifying through the type system that the code matches the file.
 It could also import things like a text file as a string or a static image to return from a web server.
+These can then be optimized out during build time to use these external sources of information just as if they were Catln code directly.

 Another powerful option could be to import types themselves.
 For example, the OpenAPI specification allows you to design an API as a JSON file.
 If that file were imported as a type, then the type checker could ensure that the implementation matches the API definition.
 Not only would it simplify the code, it would help prevent bugs and errors.
 The same could be used for other code generation like protobuf files.

 Another avenue for importing is to handle language interop.
 For the simplest example of C header files with static binaries, the functions in the C header could be imported as objects.
 However, the arrows would all be undefined within the actual Catln except by interoperating with the code generation.

 Likewise, a similar system could be used to interop with other languages as well.
 Swift for Tensorflow added Swift > Python interoperability to take advantage of the expansive library of python functions.
 The same could be used to leverage the python libraries from Catln too.
-However, it would be better to create wrappers as the Python language lacks type bindings.
+However, it would be better to create wrappers as the Python language lacks the same degree of type expressiveness.

 Overall, an expandable import system would help resolve the requirements on code generation/macros from the build system while providing high ease of use to developers.
 It would most likely require heavy use of the [macro system](macros.md), but that should be fine.